tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 or the user token is outdated.
 ```

-This log message also included suggestions for resolving the issue, but the project generator created the project to follow the suggested practices already.

-One of the suggestions for resolving the issues was to make sure to include the [CSRF token](https://hexdocs.pm/plug/Plug.CSRFProtection.html).
+This log message also included suggestions for resolving the issue.
+One of the recommendations was to make sure to include the [CSRF token](https://hexdocs.pm/plug/Plug.CSRFProtection.html) in the HTML and the JavaScript used to connect the LiveView socket.
 When looking at the server logs, I notice the `_csrf_token` was included in the parameters when attempting to connect to the socket, but that it was changing with every page reload and socket reconnect attempt.

 After some digging, I eventually found out the problem was the cookie, which is supposed to store information like the CSRF token, was not getting set when loading the `iframe` from within Jira.